-Although a seeded lawn is initially cheaper, laying sod has the most economical result overall.
+Although a seeded lawn is initially cheaper, laying new sod has the most economical result overall.
 Because of erosion, reseeding, over-seeding, and watering, recurring costs arise during maintenance of a seeded lawn.
 Seed can also take up to 2 to 3 weeks to germinate.
 Also, great care and attention are both needed for newly seeded lawns to grow into a mature, healthy lawn for you to enjoy.
-While it may take months before you can use your newly seeded lawn, sod can be used in up to 4 weeks.
-Sod also needs less water to establish than seed, saving you money on your water bill.
+While it may take months before you can use your newly seeded lawn, new sod can be used in up to 4 weeks.
+New sod also needs less water to establish than seed, saving you money on your water bill.

 Step 1: Prepare the Site